brandur/sorg/content/passages-drafts/003-koya.md

 (with ever-practical [yukatas][yukata]), and given a place to stay and bathe in return for a small fee.

 The temples are better run than any hotel.
-We walked through the front door of the one we'd selected (Jokiin) and were astonished to find a 4-by-6 grid of pairs of slippers, arranged in perfect symmetry.
+We entered through the front door of the one we'd selected (Jokiin) and were astonished to find a 4-by-6 grid of pairs of slippers, arranged in perfect symmetry.
 We were greeted by